jmsck55/CalculatorPrecise/README.md

 # CalculatorPrecise

-This repository uses software to fix the floating-point Pentium division bug, using Newton's method.
+This repository uses Newton's method coded in a software layer to fix the floating-point division Pentium bug in the floating-point math co-processor.

 More information can be found at: